I dreamt the day away, could I be in trouble?

 Thinking about the glistening snowflakes gathering together on trees and silent pathways have always made me dream and smile with pleasure.
 How can I ignore such wonder?
 How can I ignore such beauty?
 How can I ignore the draw of imagination that threatens to pull me in through that gently sparkling path?
 Oh my, I think I have done it again.
 Alright, I must be strong with myself.
 No more daydreaming and that's final!

-Now I pull out my list of things to do and read the first item on the list.
+And so I pull out my list of things to do and read the first item on the list.
 "Prepare the flower beds for winter."
 Flower beds in winter.
 The bulbs digging their tiny hair-like roots deep into the earth to prepare for winter's long sleep.
 The small animals and insects who reside in the garden finish their gathering and bury themselves in their homes, protected from winter's biting wind.
-Winter's wind will soon come to batter at windows, seek cracks in walls, and dig tiny icy fingers into any protection you might wear.
+A wind that will stop at nothing to reach warmth and annihilate it.
+Winter's wind will soon come to batter at windows, seek cracks in walls and dig tiny icy fingers into any protection you might wear.
 I'm doing it again aren't I?
-Wow, this daydreaming really has tight hold.
+Wow, this daydreaming really has tight hold on me.

-You could go to the mall, go to a party with your friends or sit in a quiet place and daydream, which do you think you might do?
+You could go to the mall or go to a party with your friends.
+Or you might sit in a quiet place and daydream.
+Which do you think you might do?
 If I had the choice, I would daydream.
-Of course if the mall is having a special going on or the party will be the biggest event of the year, then I might reconsider.
+Of course if the mall is having a special on my favorite author or the party will be the biggest event of the year, then I might reconsider.
+I think it might be daydreaming.
+Let's see, a disco ball creates bright sparkles that encircle the room as happy couples move wildly to the loud music.
+The crowd gathers in scruffy lines at the ice cream parlor to get a shake to drink while wandering through the different stores.
+An author holds a book signing for that special book that sent me down a dark winding path to the unknown.
+I think I had better end before I really get into another daydream and get lost.

 © 2011 Cheryl Simonds